Anthony-Jerez/Currency-Converter/README.md

 ### Description

-Currency converter is a fully functional iOS app that allows users to convert from a base currency to a target currency using real-time exchange rates.
-Favorite converison pairs can be added to a watchlist, where users can stay up-to-date with the changes in the FX rates and its impact on their favorited conversion pairs.
+Currency Converter is a fully functional iOS app that allows users to convert from a base currency to a target currency using real-time exchange rates.
+Favorite conversion pairs can be added to a watchlist, where users can stay up-to-date with the changes in the FX rates and their impact on the favorited conversion pairs.
 Users are also allowed to select a base currency and target currencies to analyze real-time FX rates via an interactive graph.

 ### App Evaluation

-- **Category:** Economics, Travel
+- **Category:** Travel, Finance, Utilities
-- **Mobile:** Mobile allows for quick access to real-time currency exchange rates and up to date, reliable conversions.
+- **Mobile:** Mobile allows for quick access to real-time exchange rates and reliable currency conversions.
-- **Story:** Allows users to stay up to date with exchange rates and have insight into the state of the economy.
+- **Story:** Users have quick access to real-time exchange rates for effortless currency conversion and insights into the economy
 - **Market:** Currency enthusiasts, frequent travelers, and anyone looking to monitor their country's currency value.
-- **Habit:** Directed at those that frequently travel and are interested in monitoring their expenses.
+- **Habit:** Directed at those who frequently travel and are interested in monitoring their expenses.
-- **Scope:** The process of developing this app will be challenging as it will require fetching data from a credible API source and displaying data in a user friendly manner.
-V1 will allow users to convert from a base currency to a target currency and have access to real-time exchange rates that are displayed via a graph.
-V2 will implement local persistence to allow users to record frequent currency conversions for quicker access.
+- **Scope:** V1 allows users to convert from a base currency to a target currency and have access to real-time FX rates.
+Users are allowed to save/delete their favorite conversion pairs to allow for quicker access to real-time information.
+Users are also allowed to view/analyze FX rates via an interactive graph.
+V2 will allow users to further tailor the app to their preferences, ranging from personalized themes to modifiable settings.

 ## Product Spec